csilbaugh-1024/arduino-projects/05-RLC_Circuit_Experiment/README.md

 Because this is a second order differential equation, the general solution will contain two unknown constants.
 To find these constants and identify a particular solution, there must be known initial conditions for charge, Q(t), and current, Q'(t).

 ## Circuit Description
+The main focus for the circuit setup was to find a way to study the charging behavior of a capacitor.
+However, for finding the differential equation, two unknown constants were included, which consist of the initial charge and current through the capacitor.

+Now, what's interesting about an RLC circuit is the behavior with inductors and capacitors when switches are involved.
+For inductors, current increases until the component reaches a DC steady state in which it is treated as a short circuit.
+And so, a short circuit does not have any voltage drop.
+For capacitors, charge increases, which increases the voltage across the capacitor until it reaches its maximum potential energy to store charge.

+The main equations to support this include:
+ +
+ +
+ +

+To study the charging relationship of the capacitor, it must start with no charge, or in other words, no voltage difference.
+As discussed earlier, when an inductor fully charges, it shortens, which means that there is no voltage difference across it.
+Intuitively thinking about how voltage is equal across parallel branches helped us come up with the idea of having the capacitor be in parallel with the inductor.
+So, when the switch turns on and charges the inductor fully, there will be a known voltage/charge of 0 across the capacitor, and also a known initial current from the charged inductor.
+To find the initial current of the inductor, Ohm's law can be used since the inductor is shorted in DC steady state after a while of charging.
+This results in the current when fully charged being equal to 3.3V divided by the 100 Ohms from the resistor in series with the power supply module.

+Once the switch opens, the capacitor begins to charge up from the initial current of the charged inductor as $I_L(0^+) = $I_L(0^-) and also $V_C(0^+) = $V_C(0^-).
 ## Hardware and Safety

 ## Circuit Diagram